SVGator/vue-svg/README.md

 # gatsby-svg

-This is a sample project of how to add an animated SVG to a Gatsby website.
+This is a sample project of how to add an animated SVG to a Vue app.

 ## Install